Western Australia

 S&P CREDIT RATING

-WATC’s borrowings are afforded strong credit ratings, being rated AAA by Standard and Poor’s and Aaa by Moody’s Investors Service.
+WATC’s borrowings are afforded strong credit ratings, being rated AAA by S&P Global Ratings and Aaa by Moody’s Ratings.

 An Export-Driven Economy